About Cultural Odyssey Films

 Wendy Bross Stuart

-Wendy’s theatre credits include thirteen seasons as music director/conductor at Theatre Under The Stars (Vancouver) as well as music director/pianist for productions of The Arts Club, The Electric Company, Roaring Lion, Famous Artists and GTI, Touchstone Theatre, Blackbird Theatre and WRS Productions.
+Wendy’s theatre credits include thirteen seasons as music director/conductor at Theatre Under The Stars (Vancouver) as well as music director/pianist for productions of The Arts Club, The Electric Company, Famous Artists and GTI, Touchstone Theatre, Blackbird Theatre and WRS Productions.
 She is a co-founder of Gotta Sing!
-Gotta Dance! – Perry Ehrlich’s musical theatre program for talented youth – soon entering its 25th season.
-Next up is “Sweeney Todd” produced by The Snapshots Collective.
+Gotta Dance! – Perry Ehrlich’s musical theatre program for talented youth – soon entering its 26th season.